favour33/error-404/README.md

 <br />
 <br />

-### Where can I see a live demo? <a href="https://fn-error-404.netlify.app"> Error 404 </a>
+### Where can I see a live demo? <a href="https://fn-error-404.netlify.app" target="_blank" > Error 404 </a>

 <br />

 ### What was my experience? <br />

-This is a was a great challenge as i had to research a lot and really push myself.
+This is a was a great challenge as this was the first time when i had to follow a design rather than creating a website with my own Design.

 <br />

 ### What have i learned/improved?<br />

-Following Design guides to replicate a website.
-CSS Grid.
+Improved my CSS grid skills.

 <br />